UK appeals court rules that plan to send asylum seekers to Rwanda is unlawful

 Britain has already paid Rwanda 140 million pounds ($170 million) under the deal, but no one has yet been deported there.

 Britain’s High Court ruled in December that the policy is legal and doesn’t breach Britain’s obligations under the U.N.
-Refugee Convention or other international agreements, rejecting a lawsuit from several asylum-seekers, aid groups and a border officials’ union.
+Refugee Convention or other international agreements.

-But the court allowed the claimants, who include asylum-seekers from Iraq, Iran and Syria facing deportation under the government plan, to challenge that decision on issues including whether the plan is “systemically unfair” and whether asylum-seekers would be safe in Rwanda.
+But the court allowed a group of claimants, who include asylum-seekers from Iraq, Iran and Syria facing deportation under the government plan, to challenge that decision on issues including whether the plan is “systemically unfair” and whether asylum-seekers would be safe in Rwanda.

 In a partial victory for the government, the appeals court ruled Thursday that the U.K.’s international obligations did not rule out removing asylum-seekers to a safe third country.